 - Each governing council has risk management and alcohol policies.
 In addition, each organization may have national rules to follow regarding the hosting of social events.

-How is alcohol use managed in Greek chapters?
+How is alcohol use managed in sorority and fraternity chapters?
 Will my son or daughter be pressured or forced to drink?

-- The university, Office of Greek Affairs, Greek governing councils and national organizations, have worked towards the creation of a responsible and safe social environment.
+- The university, Office of Sorority and Fraternity Engagement, sorority and fraternity governing councils and national organizations, have worked towards the creation of a responsible and safe social environment.

 - All fraternities and sororities have strict policies regarding the consumption of alcohol by underage members and guests.

-- All Greek organizations are held accountable to local, state, federal, university, governing council and national policies.
+- All sorority and fraternity organizations are held accountable to local, state, federal, university, governing council and national policies.